sciaticbear360/QBHacks/README.md

-Website was created by Rohan Deshpande for QBHacks 2019.
+Website was created by Rohan Deshpande and Nabeel Ahmed for QBHacks 2019.
 ## Available Scripts

 In the project directory, you can run: